The process of underwater welding defies logic. Can you imagine electricity flowing through water and leaving the welder unscathed?

 Hands, chest, and arms

 Your hands, chest, and arms are the closest to the fire line for the molten slag and sparks.
-There is no need for satisfying dexterity while picking the safety gear.
-Depending on the job, you will require a welding apron or a full welding jacket with different welding sleeves.
+There is no need to satisfy dexterity while picking the safety gear.
+Depending on the job, you will require a welding apron or a full welding jacket with different sleeves.
 Gloves are necessary for all types of welding.

 Waterproof Electrodes